nicolasdhnr/Koalingo/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Imperial College London: Martin Holloway, Ian RadCliffe
+Imperial College London: Martin Holloway, Ian Radcliffe
 <br />

-UK Pace Center: Luke Thompson
+We would like to thank the Pace Center for providing us with the opportunity to develop this app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>